jaxsonpd/RTOS-Fitness-Monitor/docs/demo-presentation.md

 implemented 5 new features, including an inactivity timer, revamped custom step counting, energy tracking, stopwatch and height based distance estimation.
-While completing this work we implemented test driven design, solid Principle and software design patterns to ensure that the code is maintable going forward.
+While completing this work we implemented test driven design, solid Principle and software design patterns to ensure that the code is maintainable going forward.

 I will discuss the system level acceptance tests and showcase the UI, Jack will discuss test driven development and the free rtos implementation, and Isaac